TouchInsight

 decoding_pipeline

-Figure 3: Overview of Our Framework Enabling Text Entry on Surfaces in MR. Our touch estimation network receives hand-tracking feature sequences, Ht, as input.
+Figure 3: Overview of our framework to enable text entry on physical surfaces in Mixed Reality.
+Our touch estimation network receives hand-tracking feature sequences, Ht, as input.
 The features are derived from hand poses tracked from egocentric views via the headset’s cameras and are normalized relative to a coordinate system anchored to a surface-aligned virtual keyboard.
 The network estimates the occurrence of touch events, the identity of the touching finger zt, and a bivariate Gaussian distribution for the touch location p(xt | Ht).
 Our probabilistic text decoder fuses this distribution with p(xi | yi)—capturing the distribution of touch points for intended key presses—and a context prior based on input history from a language model p(yi | y1, …, yi-1).

 Evaluation